FROM

 Itinerary

-Upon arrival you’ll be welcomed and have time to settle into the lodge before regrouping for lunch and our first afternoon safari to get fully introduced to the magic of Timbavati.
-We’ll get back to camp around 19:00 to enjoy some drinks and dinner shared with quality conversation..
+After a relaxed start to the day and and a hearty breakfast, we will then start the journey to Timbavati.
+The drive is appproximately 1.5 hours and upon arrival you’ll be welcomed and have time to settle into the lodge before regrouping for lunch and our first afternoon safari.
+The game drive will see us exploring and being introduced to the game reserve, and after a quick drink stop, will take us into the early evening where we’ll lookfor active predators and nocturnal wildlife.
+We’ll get back to camp around 19:00 to enjoy drinks before dinner shared with quality conversation.

-Mid / late afternoon will see us following up any sightings or information from previous drives - making sure that we stop at sunset for the iconic sundowners experience.
+Our second daily game drive will see us following up any sightings or information from previous drives - making sure that we stop at sunsets for the iconic sundowners experience.
 Dinner will follow as usual later in the evening upon return back to the lodge.

-We’ll head out for our final game drive and exploration of Timbavati before returning back for breakfast.
-We aim to head out at about 10am so as to arrive back at Eastgate airport for early afternoon flights, so it’s a good idea to pack the night before to save time and further enjoy your final hours at camp.
+We’ll head out for our final game drive and have a short breakfast stop along the way before heading back to the lodge to pack up and check out.
+We aim to head out at about 10:00am so as to arrive back to Hoedspruit airport in time to catch noon flights, so it’s a good idea to pack the night before to save time and further enjoy your final hours at the lodge.
+After arriving back at the airport, we’ll say our goodbyes.

 Gallery